david-perez/geckOS/doc/introduction.rst

   hooked into the hardware.
 Their code will continue to work independent of the underlying platform it's running on.
-- Application writers don't need to link their code against SDKs or use complicated vednor IDEs.
+- Application writers don't need to link their code against SDKs or use complicated vendor IDEs.
 They can write their code from the comfortableness of their favourite text editor, without any dependencies, and in their favourite programming language, as long as it can be compiled down to the target's instruction set.